Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Discussion

-So far, deep neural networks have not emerged as the go-to method for neuroimaging \citep{he2020deep, banvilledeepeeg2019}.
-This issue likely results from a combinations of factors including (i) low signal-to-noise ratio (ii) small datasets and (iii) a lack of high temporal resolution, where nonlinear dynamics may be the most prominent.
-Nonetheless, several studies have successfully used deep learning architectures to model brain signals \citep{richards2019deep, VanGerven2015, Aru2018}.
-In particular, deep nets trained on natural images, sounds or text, are being increasingly used as an \textit{encoding} model for predicting neural responses to sensory stimulation \citep{yamins2016using, kriegeskorte2019neural,eickenberg2017seeing, mesgarani2019}.
-Conversely, deep nets have also been trained to \textit{decode} sensory-motor signals from neural activity, successfully reconstructing text \citep{sun2019brain2char} from Electrocorticography (ECoG) recordings or images \citep{guccluturk2017deep} from Functional magnetic resonance imaging (fMRI).
+Deep neural networks have not yet emerged as the go-to method for neuroimaging \citep{he2020deep, banvilledeepeeg2019}.
+Nevertheless, several studies have successfully used deep learning architectures to model brain signals \citep{richards2019deep, VanGerven2015, Aru2018,cadena2019cnn,Kording2018}.
+In particular, deep nets trained on natural images \citep{eickenberg2017seeing, bethge2017newcnn, yamins2021contrastive}, sounds \citep{mesgarani2019}, or text \citep{huth2018rnnlanguage} are being increasingly used as an \textit{encoding} model for predicting neural responses to sensory stimulation \citep{yamins2016using, kriegeskorte2019neural,caucheteux2022brains, millet2021inductive}.
+Conversely, deep nets have also been trained to \textit{decode} sensory-motor signals from neural activity, successfully reconstructing text \citep{sun2019brain2char} from Electrocorticography (ECoG) recordings, or images \citep{guccluturk2017deep} from functional magnetic resonance imaging (fMRI).
+Despite these successes, we would like to argue that what possibly limits a wider impact of deep learning in human cognitive neuroscience is a combination of factors including: (i) low signal-to-noise ratio, (ii) small datasets, and (iii) a lack of high temporal resolution, where nonlinear dynamics may be the most prominent.
+The present experimental results make a step in this direction, and could thus open an avenue towards leveraging the many existing shorter naturalistic stimulus datasets collected on many subjects.
+This could be an alternative to making new long recordings of many hours of data from a handful of subjects \citep{ibc2018}.

-Related to the present work, \citet{mesgarani2019} compared the predictive performance of the TRF model with a nonlinear counterpart (convolutional neural network).
-They noted an improvement with the convolutional network, which they inspect via the receptive fields of the convolutions.
-This nonlinear model however did not incorporate recurrence, which has here proved useful.
-Similarly, \citet{Kording2018} showed that a recurrent neural network (LSTM) outperforms a Generalized Linear Model (GLM) analogous to the present TRF, at predicting the rate of spiking activity in a variety of motor and navigation tasks.
-Their LSTM architecture is similar to the present DRE devoid of (i) initialization, (ii) subject embedding and (iii) convolutional layers.
-Our work also involves a large dataset of 68 MEG recordings.